 On October 11th less than two months after the release of the flagship Galaxy Note 7, Samsung has permanently terminated the product.
-Following a recall procedure in September over fire hazards and exploding devices.
+Following a recall procedure over fire hazards and exploding devices.
 After replacement models were found to potentially be just as dangerous, the product is no longer available.
+Samsung has started disabling service to handsets in select regions.
 Here’s what owners need to know and do.

-The company issued a statement earlier this week that even replacement models are no longer available from carriers or around the globe.
+The company issued a statement last month that even replacement models are no longer available from carriers or around the globe.
 They have halted all recalls and production, and now it appears that the Galaxy Note 7 is dead.
 Gone forever and will never be available again.

 Samsung quickly made over 500,000 safe new phones and replaced devices for customers in September.
 It looked as if the problem was fixed, but in less than two weeks over a dozen fires were reportedly started in the US from the device.
 Read on for more details.